 The Chandler News noticed the story 9 March 1900.

 The original clipping was provided by Jan Vassar.

 As law and order arrived, the West became less hospitable to outlaws, forcing them like Huck Finn to head for the territories--Indian and later Oklahoma Territory.
-Just as in a drought, when a stream dries up the fish collect in pools, so Oklahoma was the last pool for the outlaw.
-Oklahoma became the Mother of Outlaws.
+Just as in a drought the streams dry up and the fish collect in pools, so Oklahoma was the last pool for the outlaw.

 Foreword to the Book

-This book wrestles with the angel of “true crime” and resists it.
-Though it is about crime and it is as true as as the evidence allows, I do not seek the thrills and chills of the conventional genre but the more ordinary passions of everyday life.
+This book wrestles with the angel of “true crime” and refuses to surrender.
+Though it is about crime and it is as true as as the evidence allows, it does not seek the thrills and chills of the conventional genre but the more ordinary passions of everyday life.
 By “everyday” I mean the lives of the poor, for it is the poor who define us all, and yet they leave no monuments.
 Their graves are marked by fieldstones or by sand rock, the latter soon washed illegible by wind and rain and then later chopped into bits by the brush hogs that nowadays mow the rural cemeteries.
 Newspapers, which sometimes provide partial trial transcripts, may offer a few words from the killer, but none from the killed.

 In The First Man, the autobiographical novel that Albert Camus left incomplete at his death in 1960, the protagonist contemplates the mystery of the his father, who had died in WWI when his son was two.
 It was “a mystery he had wanted to penetrate.
 But after all there was only the mystery of poverty that creates beings without names and without a past, that sends them into the vast throng of the nameless dead who made the world while they themselves were lost for ever.”
 Like most of the people in the stories that follow, the family was illiterate, or if they could write their names they had no functional literacy.
 They left no documents.